 Both ends of the spectrum will produce travel policies that employees won’t like, and won’t follow.

 No tool has value unless it is truly useful.
-A travel policy that takes a balanced approach can address the company’s need for timely, accurate, and complete financial information as well as employees’ need for flexibility and choice:
+A travel policy that takes a balanced approach can address the company’s need for timely, accurate, and complete information on business expenses, as well as employees’ need for flexibility and choice:

 A travel policy that is clear and relevant can be a great tool.
 Unfortunately, many companies falter when it comes to policy compliance – mainly because making approved travel arrangements is inconvenient and time-consuming.
 Employees have to sift through a myriad of searches to find appropriate airline tickets, lodging, etc.

 Not so, with a customized digital tool like Lola.com.
-Travel planning and follow-up processes are fully integrated, based on your organization’s travel policy guidelines and preferences.
+Travel management, from initial planning follow-up processes, is fully integrated, based on your organization’s travel policy guidelines and preferences.
 Your business travelers can secure acceptable, cost-effective reservations without all the floundering around.
 They can capture all their expenses on the go, ready to submit efficiently and quickly upon return.
-When you make it easy, you don’t have to worry about non-compliance.
+When you make a structured travel program easy to use, you don’t have to worry about low compliance rates.
 Without rules, chaos ensues.
 By creating a corporate travel policy, you get:

 Since it will be time-consuming to create your first corporate travel policy, you may be tempted to heave a sigh of relief when it’s finished.
 Do celebrate your achievement!
 But know that your policy is, in fact, a working document that will require regular review to ensure it remains relevant and useful.
 Good news, though: flexibility that benefits your travelers will also enable your policy to flex with changing travel trends and business needs.

 If you don’t currently have a travel policy, it can seem overwhelming to create one from scratch.
 Luckily, we have put together a customizable travel policy template to help get you going.
 The templates are great to get you started but also make sure you add the right options for your team, based on your budget and company culture.